neomatrix369/SalarySlipKata/README.md

       ```

+  *Note: The term 'Tax-free allowance' is interchangeably used with the term 'Personal Allowance' and Tax-free Personal Allowance' in this domain.

 ### Calculations: National Insurance contributions and Tax

    National Insurance contributions are made up of three bands.
 It is a deductible and computed as a sum of the contributions for every band the salary is applicable for.